lmschwenger/EasyEncrypt/README.md

 EasyEncrypt is a simple encryption and decryption tool.

 The tool uses the `cryptography` library.
 Encryption is done by reading any file as binary and encrypt the content with a secret key using `cryptography.fernet.Fernet`
+#### NB:
-#### NB: When encrypting, the tool creates a copy of the original, and encrypts its!
-The original file will still exist untouched by the program!
+When encrypting, the original file will still exist untouched by the program!

 ## Installation

 To install the application, clone this repository and run the following command in the root directory: